INF2023AI-Python/NoNameNoGame/README.md

 How to Play:
 Use the Joystick to move the rectangle around
+It is like you would expect it - top = up, bottom = down, left=left, right=right
 Use the Green Button to select a piece an the destination Use the Red Button to exit the game